-Though the London Marathon might have been inspired by the energy and camaraderie of the New York Marathon back in the early 1980s (more on that later!), it's quickly grown into a world-class event with a bevy of traditions — and quirks — of its own.
+Though the Virgin Money London Marathon, one of the Abbott World Marathon Majors, might have been inspired by the energy and camaraderie of the New York City Marathon back in the early 1980s (more on that later!), it's quickly grown into a world-class event with a bevy of traditions — and quirks — of its own.
 Take a look at what makes this 26.2 mile race so uniquely London.

 It All Started In A Pub